-The first premium payment for this policy is due on or before your effective date of coverage.
-Your next premium payment will be due the 1st of each month ("premium due date").
+The first premium contribution payment for this group agreement is due on or before your effective date of coverage.
+The next premium payment will be due the 1st of each month ("premium due date").
 Each premium payment is to be paid to us on or before the premium due date.